 My Restaurant List 1.0

 A small exercise in remembering: Here I attempt to list every restaurant that I've eaten at in New York hoping that, among them, you might find somewhere you'd like to eat.
 I have listed no major chains and no restaurants that are now no longer with us.
 I've also skipped a lot of faceless and not noteworthy neighborhood spots where I may have had a Chinese lunch special or a bento box once.
-As I type this intro places I didn't list already come to mind.
-I'll put them in the next update of the list, I've got to get this thing posted as it is.

 For now the most I can say about this list is that it's alphabetical.
 No addresses have been included, but I've got neighborhoods listed for each place, along with general descriptors you can search ("Command + F" style) to find what you might be looking for (Tacos?
 Burgers?
 Tasting Menu?).
 Of especial importance: the Delicious tag.
 Search for "Delicious" for places that will make you slap the table and shake your head.

 After some of these restaurants I've included "Recommended Dishes" but I stopped doing that after a while.
 It was a lot of work and often if there's something recommendable, I've included it in the description.

 Amazing 66 - I have a hard time when they serve the chicken chopped up into little pieces with the bones in.
 HOW am I supposed to eat this?
 Chinese.
 Chinatown.